bocchino/fprime/Svc/DpManager/docs/sdd.md

 `DpManager` maintains the following state:

-1. `numRetry: FwIndexType`: The number of times to retry a buffer request before giving up and returning an invalid buffer.
+1. `numRetry`: The number of times to retry a buffer request before giving up and returning an invalid buffer.

-2. `waitTimeTicks: FwIndexType`: The number of `schedIn` ticks to wait before retrying a failed buffer request.
+2. `waitTimeTicks`: The number of `schedIn` ticks to wait before retrying a failed buffer request.

 3. `bufferRequestSet`: The set of outstanding buffer requests.
+Each request is a triple consisting of a container ID, a retry count, and a wait count.
 Initially the set is empty.

-4. `retryCountTicks`: The current retry count, in `schedIn` ticks.

 ### 3.4.
 Header File Configuration